 There is currently no antivenom specific to H. stephensii, though closely related elapid antivenom does seem to work.
 Tiger snake (Notechis sp.) antivenom has been used on several occasions to successfully treat a banded snake bite.
 One dose of antivenom typically comes in a 9-12mL ampoule that contains 3,000 units, but up to as many as four of these were needed to effectively treat a bite from H. stephensii in studies.

-As deadly as the Stephen’s banded snake appears to be, there are no recorded deaths from its bite, though this may be because all bite victims received the proper medical care.
+As deadly as the Stephen’s banded snake appears to be, there is only one death from its bite on record, though this person did not receive proper medical assistance for several hours.
+All other bite victims survived.
 Still, caution definitely needs to be taken around this animal and its many Australian relatives.

 To reiterate, Australia is crawling, slithering, and swimming with deadly creatures.
 I know I keep presenting it as a place you would never want to visit, but I say this in a joking manner.
 There are many wonderful things about Australia too and I’m sure it would be an amazing place to visit!
 Just be careful, use common sense, and treat wild animals with the respect they deserve, as you would anywhere else.

 1. Fitzgerald, Mark, Richard Shine, and Francis Lemckert.
 “Life history attributes of the threatened Australian snake (Stephen’s banded snake Hoplocephalus stephensii, Elapidae).”
 Biological Conservation 119.1 (2004): 121-128.

 2. “Stephen’s Banded Snake – Profile.”
 Office of Environment & Heritage.
 New South Wales Government, n.d.
 Web.
 22 Sept.
 2015. <http://www.environment.nsw.gov.au/threatenedspeciesapp/profile.aspx?id=10414>.